JeongHan-Bae/Algorithmi-Mathematici/Fibonacci.md

     memo[1] = 1;
     memo[2] = 1;

-    return FibonacciHelper(n, memo);
+    return fibonacci_helper(n, memo);
 }

 ```

 ## Complexity Analysis

-- **Traditional Recursive Approach -> $O(2^n)$ :** The traditional recursive approach to compute Fibonacci numbers has a time complexity of $O(2^n)$, leading to exponential growth in computation time for larger values of $n$.
+- **Traditional Recursive Approach -> $O(2^n)$ :** The traditional recursive approach to compute fibonacci numbers has a time complexity of $O(2^n)$, leading to exponential growth in computation time for larger values of $n$.

-- **Dynamic Programming Approach -> $O(n)$ :** By using dynamic programming, the time complexity of computing Fibonacci numbers can be reduced to $O(n)$.
-This approach efficiently stores previously computed values and reuses them to compute subsequent Fibonacci numbers, significantly improving performance.
+- **Dynamic Programming Approach -> $O(n)$ :** By using dynamic programming, the time complexity of computing fibonacci numbers can be reduced to $O(n)$.
+This approach efficiently stores previously computed values and reuses them to compute subsequent fibonacci numbers, significantly improving performance.

 - **Improved Algorithm with Dynamic Programming -> $O(log(n))$ :** The provided algorithm, combined with dynamic programming, achieves a time complexity of $O(log(n))$.
-By utilizing memoization and a divide-and-conquer strategy, the algorithm efficiently computes Fibonacci numbers, offering a considerable speedup, especially for large values of $n$.
+By utilizing memoization and a divide-and-conquer strategy, the algorithm efficiently computes fibonacci numbers, offering a considerable speedup, especially for large values of $n$.